Byron Balasco

 Byron Balasco is an American television producer and screenwriter.
 He has written and produced for the shows Without a Trace (2006–2009), FlashForward (2010), and Detroit 1-8-7 (2010–2011).
 In 2014, he signed on to executive produce and write for the series he created Kingdom featuring Frank Grillo.

 Career

 Balasco was the writer and co-producer for several episodes on the television series Huff in 2006.
 From 2006 to 2009, he worked as supervising producer, co-producer, producer and writer for the series Without a Trace.
 In 2010, he co-executive produced the series FlashForward, Happy Town and Detroit 1-8-7.

 He wrote the pilot for the 2013 series Westside produced by McG.
 This was Balasco's first series as a creator where he also served as executive producer.
 The show was never picked up.

-In 2014, Balasco signed on as executive producer and writer for the DirectTV series he created titled Kingdom starring Frank Grillo and Jonathan Tucker.
+In 2014, Balasco signed on as executive producer and writer for the DirecTV series he created titled Kingdom starring Frank Grillo and Jonathan Tucker.